-Upon determination that an informal resolution is appropriate, the Title IX Coordinator may request separate meetings with the Respondent and Complainant to assess the desired outcomes for both parties.
-The Title IX Coordinator may also put into place appropriate supportive measures to protect the educational, living, and work environment of the Complainant or Respondent.
-Measures can include nocontact agreements, housing changes, academic schedule changes, or employment schedule changes.
+Upon determination that a voluntary resolution is appropriate, the Title IX Coordinator will likely assign the matter to the Title IX Investigator.
+The Investigator will consult the Complainant in order to clarify the desired resolution.
+The Title IX Investigator will inform the Respondent and gather additional relevant information from the individuals and others as necessary to document the incident.
+The Title IX Coordinator may also put into place appropriate interim measures to protect the educational, living, and work environment of the Complainant or Respondent.
+Measures can include no-contact orders, housing changes, academic schedule changes, or employment schedule changes.
 Other potential remedies include targeted or broad-based educational programming or training.